1994 Millenium

 “Unfortunately I didn’t keep anything of the Magoo project.
 It was one of those projects that never really made it past the demo stage before it was put on ice.
 The control system, whilst original, didn’t really work as well as we wanted it to do.
 To be honest, I really don’t remember much about it now!”

-With thanks to Karl Kuras for highlighting, Archive.org for the scans, Codetapper and Mike Ball for information on the development.
+With thanks to Karl Kuras for highlighting, Archive.org and Stephen Stuttard for the scans, Anonymous Contributor for additional info and scans, Codetapper and Mike Ball for information on the development.

 “Unfortunately I didn’t keep anything of the Magoo project.
 It was one of those projects that never really made it past the demo stage before it was put on ice.
 The control system, whilst original, didn’t really work as well as we wanted it to do.
 To be honest, I really don’t remember much about it now!”